MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 The method even has the same name (`CreateOrUpdate`) as the corresponding method for resource groups.
 This pattern is seen again and again in the SDK.
 Methods that perform similar work normally have the same name.

-The biggest difference comes in the return value of the `CreateOrUpdate()` method.
+The biggest difference comes in the return value of the `deploymentsClient.CreateOrUpdate()` method.
 This value is a `Future` object, which follows the
 [future design pattern](https://en.wikipedia.org/wiki/Futures_and_promises).
 Futures represent a long-running operation in Azure that you may want to occasionally poll while performing other work.